conyx/jenkins.py/README.md

 # Jenkins Python SDK #
-This SDK enables plugin development for Jenkins in Python.
+This SDK enables the plugin development for Jenkins in Python.